Making a complaint

 Reporting safety issues

-If you're worried about the safety of any electrical work contact us.
+Contact us — if you are worried about the safety of any electrical work

-If you think an installation or a product is unsafe, contact Energy Safety(external link) (part of Worksafe) on Freephone: 0800 030 040.
+Contact Energy Safety(external link) (part of Worksafe) — if you think an installation or a product is unsafe: Freephone: 0800 030 040

 Registered and authorised workers